As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 Then there’s the nice-to-haves – this is your ‘fun’ money for little treats and outings that make life enjoyable without breaking the bank.

-Oh, and let’s not skip investments and savings!
-It’s always smart to stash some cash for the future, whether it’s a rainy day fund or investments that could grow over time.
+Finally, let’s not skip investments and savings!
+It’s always smart to stash some cash for the future, whether it’s a rainy day fund or a retirement fund that could grow over time.

 A budget for your business

-Think about what you need to set aside to hit your business goals.
+What do you need to set aside to hit your business goals?
 This might include funds for supplies, marketing efforts, or expansion plans.
-For example, if you want to bring a new product to market, you may need to spend more upfront, so you’ll need to budget for that.
+For example, if you want to bring a new product to market, you may need to spend more upfront, so you’ll need to set aside extra in your budget for that.

 Consider the overheads too, such as rent for an office space, utility bills, or any software subscriptions that keep your business running smoothly.